K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 *A = D
 ```

-At last, we access the address on **RETVAL** and push the return value on stack.
+At last, we access the address at **RETVAL** and push the return value onto the stack.
 ```
 A = RETVAL
 D = *A
 push.D
 ```

-In the end we managed to prepare the stack before executing the instructions in the function and then restore the program state before the call, after the function finished executing.
+In the end, we managed to prepare the stack before executing the instructions in the function and then restore the program state after the function finished executing.

 The final code can be found here: [Call solution](./Call.txt)

 ## Function

 The function macro adjusts the stack for local storage.
-We make space by saving the current **Stack Pointer** value on **LOCALS** address then incrementing the **Stack Pointer** to the number of local values we want to use.
+We make space by saving the current **Stack Pointer** value at the **LOCALS** address, then incrementing the **Stack Pointer** by the number of local values we want to use.

-First we define the label where we jump during the call.
+First, we define the label where we jump during the call.
 ```
 label functionName
 ```

-Then we save the current **Stack Pointer** on the **LOCALS** address.
+Then, we save the current **Stack Pointer** at the **LOCALS** address.
 ```
 A = SP
 D = *A